 It Serves as Low-Impact Resistance Training

-If you are looking for a low-impact form of resistance training, dive right into the water as it is ten times denser than air.
+If you are looking for a low-impact form of resistance training, dive right into the water as it is significantly denser than air.
 “Water has more viscosity than air, so it is harder to move through it and more force is required.
 This means that if you do the same movement on land or on water, you work harder in the water because you are working against resistance,” explains Smith.
 Instead of adding more weight to amp up your workout, try a pair of flippers instead, which she says will increase resistance in the water and give you more strengthening effects.

 It Torches Calories